 - In March 2018, we were witness to the biggest youth protest since the Vietnam War at the March for Our Lives, when more than 1.2 million people marched in DC and at sister-marches around the nation to rally for action on gun violence prevention.

-- Numerous states have passed legislation to close loopholes, ban high-capacity magazines, and set age limits on gun purchases, but there has been little action at the federal level.
+- Numerous states have passed legislation to close loopholes, ban high-capacity magazines, and set age limits on gun purchases.
 See what the Sandy Hook Promise Action fund is doing about Gun Safety.

-- Twenty states and Washington, DC have extended the background check requirements beyond current federal law to at least some private sales.
+- Twenty-one states and Washington, DC have extended the background check requirements beyond current federal law to at least some private sales.

 4. Gun Violence Prevention Programs Become Best Practice in Schools Nationwide:

 - Less than one year after the Sandy Hook Elementary School shooting, Sandy Hook Promise partners with threat assessment experts to develop four, evidence-based Know the Signs programs designed to help youth and adults recognize the warning signs of violence toward oneself or others, and act immediately to get help and prevent tragedy.
 To date, more than 21 million people have participated in these programs in 24,000+ schools across all 50 states.

 - In March of 2018, the federal government passed the Students, Teachers, and Officers Preventing (STOP) School Violence Act.
 Sandy Hook Promise partnered with Democrats and Republicans to write and pass this legislation that allots millions of dollars in funding for states and school districts to implement violence prevention and intervention programs, suicide education, anonymous reporting systems, and more.

 - Pennsylvania becomes the first state to require anonymous reporting tools be available for every middle and high school student.